josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 At this point it almost seems like the only reason this site exists is so that I can rebuild it, then write a post about it.

-<Callout class="former-highlight">At this point it almost seems like the only reason this site exists is so that I can rebuild it, then write a post about it.</Callout>

 I was a very early adopter of Gridsome, and at the time (in 2019), it still seemed to be regularly updated and headed towards a 1.0 release.
 But it's been almost exactly two years since the last minor version update of Gridsome (0.7), and at this point, it doesn't seem like it's an actively maintained project any longer.
 I don't know if it will ever reach 1.0 or not.
 I certainly wouldn't begrudge the creators for at all abandoning it during the pandemic.

+<Callout class="former-highlight">At this point it almost seems like the only reason this site exists is so that I can rebuild it, then write a post about&nbsp;it.</Callout>

 Regardless, Gridsome didn't ever really feel _complete_ to me.
 It was a wonderful way to generate a speedy, static site with Vue (and GraphQL!), but its nascence showed at times.